Allegheny-Computer-Science-300-S2021/lab01-Jordan-A/writing/reflection.md

  4. What undesirable consequences could result from the misuse of this method of tool?

-A potential misuse of this tool could include
+A potential misuse of this tool could include intentionally/unintentionally  removing the wrong sections of the code that were supposed to stay in the cleaned and formatted data file.
+This could alter the results of any analysis or research performed on the incorrectly cleaned data file.

 ### Second Tool (FastQC)